jaantollander/masters-thesis/content/10_introduction.md

 # Introduction
 <!--
 TODO
-- add figure
+- add a figure to the introduction (monitoring, parallel file system)
 - start with the big picture
 - move from general description to specific
-- explain I/O and I/O intensive work
 - where we are going
-- add a figure to the introduction (monitoring, parallel file system) -->
+-->

 Persistent data storage is an essential part of a computing system.